 - Always approach the brush clearing companies during winter as they have a reduced workload, and they are likely to give you a discount on their work.

-- Check-in with the laws regarding tree cutting in your state and ensure that you get the authorization from the state council before proceeding.
+- Check in with the laws regarding tree cutting in your state and ensure that you get authorization from the state council before proceeding.

-Clearing the ground of brush is a smart move as it enables planted plants and trees to grow well as they have better access to sunlight, water, and oxygen.
-Overgrown bushes are an eyesore, and they are likely to promote the spread of bush fire, especially in Australia, where it is more prevalent.
+Clearing the ground of brush is a smart move as overgrown bushes are an eyesore, and they are likely to promote the spread of bushfires, especially in certain states where it is more prevalent.
 When it rains, the extra bushes act as a habitat for flies and mosquitoes, which are a nuisance to homes.